Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: Introduction

-This paper is organized as follows: Section \ref{sec2} describes the case $n=2$, which will set the stage for the general case.
-Section \ref{sec3} constructs the Eisenstein cocycle and determines a region of absolute convergence for the cocycle.
-In Section \ref{sec4}, we introduce the $L$-functions of interest, and construct the cycle on which the cocycle is to be evaluated.
+This paper is organized as follows: In Section \ref{sec3}, we summarize the work of Obaisi which is the case $n=2$ and proceed to construct the Eisenstein cocycle for $n>2$.
+In Section \ref{sec4}, we construct the cycle $\E$ on which the cocycle $\Psi_s$ is to be evaluated and prove the Theorem \ref{mainthm-intro}.
 Section \ref{proof-lemma} finally proves the key Lemma \ref{det} required for the parametrization.